 Melissa Network

-Melissa Network is a Greek organization that helps the migrant and refugee integration of migrant and refugee women.
+Melissa Network is a Greek organisation that helps the migrant and refugee integration of migrant and refugee women.
 It has members from over 45 countries and was founded in 2014 with grassroots participation.
-This organization runs an innovative integration program for refugee women and children.
+This organisation runs an innovative integration program for refugee women and children.
 It provides a platform for networking, capacity building, and advocacy.

-To help with the migrant and refugee women’s integration in Greece, this organization offers:
+To help with the migrant and refugee women’s integration in Greece, this organisation offers:

 Wrapping up